Fugant1/ml-model-factory/README.md

     ```bash
     pip install -r requirements.txt
     ```
+3. Move your dataset to the data folder:
+    ```bash
+    mv your_dataset_file data/
+    ```

+4. Configure the pipeline: Open src/config.py and set the FILENAME, TARGET_COLUMN, and MODEL_SELECTED variables to match your data and preferences.

-3. Run the main pipeline script:
+5. Run the main pipeline script:
     ```bash
     python src/pipeline.py
     ```